The UK’s toughest 10km run.

 When is it?

-You will need to arrive an hour before your start time to complete registration.
+You will need to arrive at least 30 minutes before your start time to complete registration.
 During registration you’ll receive a safety briefing, your registration number and timing chip, and have the chance to meet other people taking part.

 How much does it cost to take part?